 Colorado Trail guide, map and souvenir trail marker

 However, our predicament caused us to reevaluate our route.
-Examining the guidebook, the trail would have us go back up in elevation and cross over an 11,000 foot pass before dropping us down into the town of Breckenridge.
-Considering we had challenges with snowfields near 10,000 feet, we decided to play it safe and stop at the Copper Mountain ski area after a five day trek.
+Examining the guidebook, the trail would have us go back up in elevation and cross over an 11,000-foot pass before dropping us down into the town of Breckenridge.
+Considering we had challenges with snowfields near 10,000 feet, we decided to play it safe and stop at the Copper Mountain ski area after a five-day trek.

 Coming upon the community of Copper Mountain was quite the experience.
 We passed through several openings in the trees that revealed ski slopes as well as a disc golf course that snaked its way through the timber.
 Once through the woods, we saw the extent of the ski town development and a return to civilization.

-We learned of the free shuttle bus system linking the Summit County towns of Breckenridge, Silverthorne, Dillion, Frisco, Copper Mountain and others.
-The towns were filled with their ski resorts, hotels, condos, restaurants and other amenities.
+We learned of the free shuttle bus system linking the Summit County towns of Breckenridge, Silverthorne, Dillion, Frisco, Copper Mountain, and others.
+The towns were filled with ski resorts, hotels, condos, restaurants, and other amenities.
 As we made our way to the bus stop, we had to cross several large parking lots that catered to the Copper Mountain ski crowd.
-On the last lot we transited, we did not notice initially, the hard, white balls that littered the pavement.
+On the last lot we transited, we did not initially notice the hard, white balls that littered the pavement.
 It wasn’t until one of the balls came rolling our way that we realized the area had a secondary purpose.
 We heard off in the distance a muffled apology as a golfer was probably just as surprised as we were that the trail traversed the multi-purposed lot that served as a driving range as well.
-The tail guide failed to mention, helmets might be in order when entering Copper Mountain.
+The tail guide failed to mention helmets might be in order when entering Copper Mountain.
 We safely boarded the shuttle to our evening destination.

-On our first night, we would lodge at a family owned Breckenridge Bed and Breakfast.
+On our first night, we would lodge at a family-owned Breckenridge Bed and Breakfast.
 Our first order of business would be to shower off the five days’ worth of trail grit and grime before we would act as tourists.

 We learned quickly why Breckenridge has the ritzy reputation that it does.
 Window shopping would be the extent of our exploration as we walked about town, avoiding the fashionable stores like Gucci or Prada.
 Who knows, maybe they do make trendy, rugged backpacks.
 We did not check!
 Regardless, it was interesting to see how the more affluent part of society lives.

 The next day we would shuttle over to Frisco and bed down in a Forest Service campground at the edge of town.
-But before we left Breckenridge, we discovered a paved cycling/walking trail that connected Breckenridge, Frisco and Copper Mountain.
+But before we left Breckenridge, we discovered a paved cycling/walking trail that connected Breckenridge, Frisco, and Copper Mountain.
 It was a beautiful, warm sunny day and we decided to rent mountain bikes from a local outfitter, to check out the trail.
 It was a nice change of pace from carrying a pack through the mountains.

 We would cap off our stay by utilizing the shuttle system to go to an outdoor store in Silverthorne.
 Our camp stove had malfunctioned on our last full day on the trail, and a new one would be needed for Wendy to finish her weeklong push to Denver.

 Fast forward to 2014.
-Kansas City summers can be brutally hot to me and on several occasions we have used vacations to escape to the mountains.
+Kansas City summers can be brutally hot to me and on several occasions, we have used vacations to escape to the mountains.
 In 2014 we decided to continue our streak of backpacking or hiking as the previous two years we took Amtrak to Glacier National Park and hiked around.